rbaumgar/monitor-demo-app/application-monitoring.md

 monitor-demo-monitor   42s
 ```

-If you are not able to create the *ServiceMonitor* you do not have the role *montitor-crd-edit*.
+If you are not able to create the *ServiceMonitor*, you do not have the role *montitor-crd-edit*.

 :star: The *matchLabels* must be the same like you defined at the Deployment and Service!

-## Accessing the metrics of your service
+## Accessing the Metrics of Your Service

 Once you have enabled monitoring your own services, deployed a service, and set up metrics collection for it, you can access the metrics of the service as a cluster administrator, as a developer, or as a user with view permissions for the project.